nathan-king/rcss-preprocessor/README.md

-# RCSS — Rusty Style Sheets
+# RCSS — Rusty Cascading Style Sheets

 RCSS is an experimental CSS preprocessor written in Rust.
 It's very early in development, and the goal right now is simple: